Miso Tofu Steaks (Vegan)

 Baked tofu also goes really well in sandwiches, wraps and burgers.
 Add lettuce and a milder sauce of your choice, such as chunky guacamole.
-You can also add them to salads and serve for a refreshing lunch.
+You can also make a sandwich using fresh salad and vegan dinner rolls.

 Let me know in the comments: what’s your favourite way to cook tofu?
 If you give these miso glazed tofu steaks a go, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations, and leave your feedback in the comments below!

 Get the Recipe: Miso Tofu Steaks (Vegan)

 - 2 tbsp miso paste